-Ankle pain can develop that is so severe, the athlete must stop all activities and motions that aggravate the problem.
-Running and jumping are out of the question until the inflammation has subsided.
+When the foot and ankle is plantarflexed, the os trigonum (and soft tissues attached to it) get pinched between the tibia (lower leg bone) and the calcaneus (heel bone).
+Ankle pain can develop that is so severe, the dancer must stop all activities and motions that aggravate the problem.
+Running, jumping, and rising up on toes are out of the question until the inflammation has subsided.
 Physical therapy may be needed to address postural and alignment issues that could be contributing.

 If conservative (nonoperative) care is not successful in treating the problem, then surgery to remove the bone may be needed.
 In the past, surgeons used an open incision technique to cut the bone out but problems developed.
 Permanent nerve damage occurred in some patients and the large, visible scar was a problem for professional dancers.

 As smaller surgical instruments became available and more precise surgical techniques were developed, it became possible for this procedure to be done using an arthroscope.
 That is the minimally invasive method your surgeon mentioned.